Chief justice: Judges must better avoid financial conflicts

 Roberts made the comments as part of his annual report on the federal judiciary released Friday evening.

 Roberts pointed to a series of stories recently in The Wall Street Journal that found that “between 2010 and 2018, 131 federal judges participated in a total of 685 matters involving companies in which they or their families owned shares of stock.”
-Federal judges and Supreme Court justices are required by law to recuse themselves from cases where they have a personal financial interest.
+Federal judges and Supreme Court justices are required under a federal ethics law to recuse themselves from cases where they have a personal financial interest.

 “Let me be crystal clear: the Judiciary takes this matter seriously.
 We expect judges to adhere to the highest standards, and those judges violated an ethics rule,” Roberts wrote in the nine-page report.